 Customizing each individual AD User to a Cerberus group can be a time-consuming task if you have many users, especially if you can divide up large groups of users into just a few groups.

-Another form of customization, that can make maintaining large numbers of users easier, is to use the new AD group to Cerberus group mapping capability.
-On the AD User Customization page, you can map AD groups to Cerberus groups.
+Another form of customization, that can make maintaining large numbers of users easier, is to use the AD group to Cerberus group mapping capability.
+On the AD User & Group Custom Mappings tab, you can map AD groups to Cerberus groups.

 When an AD user logs into Cerberus, the server will check the direct AD group memberships for that AD user and see if there are any AD group to Cerberus group mappings.
 If a mapping is found, the virtual directories for that Cerberus group will be added to the virtual root for the AD user.
 Only the virtual directories from the Cerberus groups are added to the AD user.
 No other constraints are transferred.